 - Claims processing.
 Claims processing can be a very stressful situation for anyone involved.
 Being able to access information, connecting to roadside assistance, compiling accident checklist are huge tasks.
 But making all these processes digital and easy for your customers adds to your value proposition.
 When this process becomes frictionless, it is sure to increase customer satisfaction.

 - Renewals and retention.
 This is the last point in a customer journey.
-The ease of doing business using technology is on the forefront.
+The ease of doing business using technology is at the forefront.
 Pairing this with a robust business model that offers retention rewards and referral bonuses promotes customer retention.
 In addition, providing an opportunity for feedback via surveys or simple rating tools will also send a strong message to your customers that you care and value their opinion.

 C. Bringing them all together- your Ecosystem

-Your ecosystem may include your website, social media including Facebook, Twitter, Instagram, Snapchat, LinkedIn, your web portal and a mobile app for customers.
-By successfully bringing all your customers into your ecosystem, you will be able to boost loyalty, increase revenue, reduce cost, reduce price sensitivity and attract new customers.
+Your ecosystem may include your website, social media including Facebook, Twitter, Instagram, Snapchat, LinkedIn, your web portal, and a mobile app for customers.
+By successfully bringing all your customers into your ecosystem, you will be able to boost loyalty, increase revenue, reduce cost, reduce price sensitivity, and attract new customers.
 Sometimes this ecosystem can go beyond offering insurance products – IOT devices, home security, etc. But merging various channels to your ecosystem makes it a smart and streamlined process in the backend of your agency.

 Harnessing the power of digital technology is no more an option but is a minimum requirement for the success of any business.
 The sooner we adapt, the sooner we establish and the longer we prevail.